sbalazs222/psgutil/README.md

 # PSGUtil

-PSGUtil is a utility library designed to simplify common validation tasks and logging operations.
+PSGUtil is a utility library designed to simplify common validation tasks and logging operations for Express.
 It provides regex-based validation for various input types and customizable logging functions.

 ## Project Structure